Zolkin1/drone-autopilot/README.md

 # drone-autopilot
 This repo provides a custom autopilot designed to be run on the Navio2 and Raspberry Pi 3 hardware.
-This is built with the ROS architecture.
-On the drone there are two 9 axis IMU sensors, a GPS, a barometer, 4 ESCs, and 2 servos right now.
-The hardware is subject to change.
-See below for a wiring diagram.

-Long term:
-A custom pcb should be designed with an embedded processor running an RTOS.
-That embedded processor should talk directly to the sensors and run the control and filter algorithms on it.
-For rapid prototyping we are not doing this.
+The software on this drone is split into two different parts: the realtime process and the ROS process.
+The real time computer is running a version of RT Linux on the pi connected to the Navio2.
+The ROS system is running on a seperate computer connected to the navio over ethernet.
+The RT system handles all the hardware interactions, control systems and estimation.
+The ROS system handles path planning, computer vision and high level "inteligence."

+Notes:
+This repo should probably be broken into one repo for the real time stuff and another repo for the ROS side.

 # Cloning and Building the Repo
 1. Download ROS